tirsen/jutopia/content/2011/04-29-leaving_google.md

 Me and [Douwe](http://blog.douweosinga.com/) had been playing around with this idea for a start up for a little while and we felt it was probably as good a time as any to have a go at it.
 Together with Douwe's two brothers we're starting [Triposo](http://www.triposo.com).
 We're building travel guides for mobile phones.
 We crawl open content on the web, merge, score and generally massage it in a pipeline (running on our rather beefy workstations under our desks at home currently) then publish it to iPad, iPhone and Android (Windows Phone 7 to come).
 Here is for example our Barcelona guide in the [App Store](http://itunes.apple.com/us/app/barcelona-travel-guide-by/id430531579?mt=8&ign-mpt=uo%3D4) and in the [Market](https://market.android.com/details?id=com.triposo.droidguide.barcelona).
 They're not bad actually and we've barely started!

 I'm also doing another start up.
-My son Samir was born last friday so here's the mandatory new-parent gratuitous baby shot:
+My son Samir was born last friday (he's a week old today!) so here's the mandatory new-parent gratuitous baby shot:

 ![Samir](https://lh4.googleusercontent.com/_JjS6dFAaFrw/TbohbP8tncI/AAAAAAAAB8A/E51maNnnRpE/s640/P1000330.JPG)